What is a trademark?

-A trademark consists of words, phrases, designs or symbols that create an individual identity to separate the trademark from its competitors.
+A trademark consists of words, phrases, designs or symbols that create an individual identity to separate the mark from its competitors.
 A trademark distinguishes the products or services provided by a business entity against those of other entities.

 A registered trademark will protect your brand against third parties from utilizing your trademark to promote their products or services ( better known legally as “passing off" ).
-The owner of a registered trademark has the right to take legal action against those who infringe their trademark rights and may seek damages for harm caused.
+The owner of a registered trademark has the right to take legal action against those who infringe their rights and may seek damages for harm caused.
 A registered trademark will adopt a specific symbol (R inside a circle) to convey to all other parties that the trademark is unavailable to use.

 A brand or trade name is the name which a business operates under, and is used to identify a business entities products or services, but, that trade name may not be registered as a trademark.

 An application for a registered trademark can be filed by any individual, company or legal entity for use of representing goods or services in the market.
 Many people seek the assistance of a professional consultancy firm to facilitate the trademark search and registration application on their behalf as the process can be time consuming and complex depending on the jurisdictions you seek to register in.